Enjoying our puzzle hints?

 Actually belongs to: STEAL

-Lift can refer to a type of exercise or a device for elevating, but in this context, it means to steal
+Lift can mean to elevate or raise something, but in this context, it means to steal or take something.
+It's not about making something nicer.

 Today's Tricky Traps — Red Herrings Explained